SaketSrivastav/Machine-Learning/Supervised Learning/README.md

 -open the arff files and make sure to change the class labels.
 See example below:
 @attribute income_label {0,1}

-Create Train and Test Data set:
+# Create Train and Test Data set
 1.Open Weka and click explorer
 2. Click Open file..
 3. Slect Credit Defualt arff file you created in the previous step